6 June 2022

 That’s where Westpac Remote Services comes in, providing in-the-moment education and support to access banking services such as account opening, unblocking accounts, identification, and ordering new cards.

 Westpac Remote Services was established following a pilot in 2018 and, as well as assisting customers with basic banking tasks, the team runs one-on-one demonstrations and workshops to help people access mobile and online banking.
-In addition, they have recently created a financial hub in some communities – a dedicated space with computers set up with access to online banking and essential government services, and a phone line direct to the Yuri Ingkarninthi Indigenous Connections call centre.
+In addition, they have recently created a financial hub in some communities – a dedicated space with computers set up with access to online banking and essential government services, and a phone line direct to the Yuri Ingkarninthi Indigenous Call Centre.
 It also has a range of educational materials and step-by-step instructions in simple language, supplied by Westpac’s Davidson Institute.

 Amanda Newton has been working as a Remote Services banker for two and half years and has made dozens of visits to communities across WA, where she is based.